geekpascal/geekpascal/README.md

 - I am an enthusiastic and driven individual with a strong desire to learn.
 My skills in organization, presentation, and time management allow me to effectively communicate with people and pay attention to details.
 I demonstrate integrity, teamwork, dexterity, and leadership skills, making me well-suited for working in a professional setting.
 I have a proven ability to be strategic, tactical, and engage in critical thinking to solve complex problems.

-- 🔭 I’m currently working on an Hackathon.
+- 🔭 I’m currently looking out for internship opportunities; do send my way if you have any.
 - 🌱 I’m currently building backend projects with Python frameworks like Flask and Django, I also have a profound knowledge of JavaScript, HTML and CSS for frontend web development.
 - 📫 How to reach me: vipascal99@gmail.com
 - 😄 Pronouns: he / his